The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlthreesection{Leakage currents} Radiation damage is also responsible for the increase in the sensor leakage current.
 The effect is more visible in Layer 3 sensors, where the radiation absorbed is higher.
 Figure~\ref{fig:C6_leakage_evolution} shows the evolution of the leakage current of one backward Layer 3 sensor up to July 2020.
 The general trend shows a clear correlation of the increase in leakage current with beam operations.
 Some \gls{annealing} effects are also visible when the detector was operated with no beams.
 In the first months of 2020, before the start of the operation with beams, a reduction of the leakage current in small periods is visible in the plot and it is correlated with the operation at lower temperature, which coincided with the \acrshort{PXD} being off.

-It has to be underlined that during the 2020 run period there were a few changes in the temperature close to Layer 3, by around 2-3~\celsius[], related to changes in the power settings of the PXD, which sometimes caused abrupt changes in the Layer 3 sensor current.
+It has to be underlined that during the 2020 run period there were a few changes in the temperature close to Layer 3, by around 2-\qty{3}{\degc}, related to changes in the power settings of the PXD, which sometimes caused significant changes in the Layer 3 sensor current.
 Although these changes were compensated for during data taking by promptly updating the calibration constants, the detailed analysis of the leakage current increase and its correlation with dose is more complicated because of the temperature dependence.

 The leakage current increase for one of the Layer 3 sensors in the mid plane (L3.2.2) is visible in figure~\ref{fig:C6_IV_current_L3_2_2}, where the comparison of two IV measurements taken in January 2019 (before operations with beams started) and in July 2020 is shown.
-After exposure to around 100~krad integrated dose, the increase in leakage current for the mid-plane sensors has been of about 8 $\mu\rm{A}$, both due to surface and bulk damage, although it is difficult to distinguish between the two sources.
+After exposure to around 100~krad integrated dose, the increase in leakage current for the mid-plane sensors was of about \qty{8}{\uA}, both due to surface and bulk damage, although it is difficult to distinguish between the two sources.

-The observed increase is in reasonable agreement with the expectation based on the increase in leakage current measured in similar sensors of the BaBar experiment~\cite{TheBABAR:2013jta} of about 1 $\mu$A/Mrad/cm$^2$ at 20$^{\circ}$ C.

-The leakage current increase measured in the BaBar sensors, and confirmed with irradiation campaigns to be mainly due to bulk damage from low-energy electrons, is considered to be a good estimate of the effect we can expect in the SVD, since the radiation fields in BaBar and \belletwo{} vertex detectors are expected to be similar.
-The increase of 1~$\mu$A/Mrad/cm$^2$ at 20$^{\circ}$ C, with an estimated integrated dose of about 100~krad, corresponds to 8~$\mu$A current increase in Layer 3 mid-plane sensors (47.5~cm$^2$ area), assuming a running temperature of 26$^{\circ}$ C.
+The observed increase is in reasonable agreement with the expectation based on the increase in leakage current measured in similar sensors of the BaBar experiment~\cite{TheBABAR:2013jta} of about \qty{1}{\uA/Mrad/\cm\squared} at \qty{20}{\degreeCelsius}.
+The leakage current increase measured in the BaBar sensors, and confirmed with irradiation campaigns to be mainly due to bulk damage from low-energy electrons is a good estimate of the effect expected in the SVD, since the radiation fields in BaBar and \belletwo{} vertex detectors are expected to be similar.
+With an estimated integrated dose of about 100~krad this increase rate corresponds to an \qty{8}{\uA} current increase in Layer 3 mid-plane sensors (\qty{47.5}{\cm\squared} area), assuming a running temperature of \qty{26}{\degreeCelsius}.